mabel-dev/tarchia/README.md

 The catalog references the latest schema, latest snapshot and key information about the table.

-Manifests are limited to 1000 rows (1000 = 1.6Mb, aiming for <2Mb files to fit in cache), when a manifest exceeds this number it is split and a Manifest list created.
+Manifests are limited to 2048 rows (aiming for most files to be <2Mb files to fit in cache), when a manifest exceeds this number it is split and a Manifest list created.
 Manifest/Manifest Lists use B-Tree style management to help ensure efficient pruning.

-B-Tree manifests will create read and write overheads when accessing and updating, assuming about 15k rows per file; 1 million row dataset would be in a single manifest, a 1 billion row dataset in 67 manifests (1 root and 1 layer with 66 children) and a 1 trillion row dataset in 66733 manifests in three layers.
+B-Tree manifests will create read and write overheads when accessing and updating, assuming about 15k rows per file; 1 million row dataset would be in a single manifest, a 1 billion row dataset in 33 manifests (1 root and 1 layer with 32 children) and a 1 trillion row dataset in 32568 manifests in three layers.

-1 trillion row's 66733 manifests would be about 16Gb of data, just manifests, this data could be accessed in parallel reducing the time to read and process all of this data.
-Pruning would very quickly reduce the reads - eliminating just one row from layer one would avoid reading about 4000 manifests.
+1 trillion row's 32568 manifests would be about 16Gb of data, just manifests, this data could be accessed in parallel reducing the time to read and process all of this data.
+Pruning would very quickly reduce the reads - eliminating just one row from layer one would avoid reading thousands of manifests.
+(Data files with 50k rows would only have 9770 Manifests)

 The manifest and snapshot files do not need to be colocated with the data files.